hpearson98/completist/README.md

     ![Image of Add Task Button](assets/images/add-task-button.png)
 ## Add Task Form
 * The Add Task Form features a very clean and minimal design that makes it easy for the user to input their task and confirm it.
+* If the input field is empty, the user is clearly notified to input a task.

 ![Image of Add Task Form](assets/images/add-task-form.png)
 ## Task Display Area